timescale/timescaledb/README.md

 </div>

-TimescaleDB scales PostgreSQL for time-series data with the help of [hypertables](https://docs.timescale.com/use-timescale/latest/hypertables/about-hypertables/).
-Hypertables are PostgreSQL tables that automatically partition your data by time and space.
-You interact with a hypertable in the same way as regular PostgreSQL table.
-Behind the scenes, the database performs the work of setting up and maintaining the hypertable's partitions.

-From the perspective of both use and management, TimescaleDB looks and feels like PostgreSQL, and can be managed and queried as such.
-However, it provides a range of features and optimizations that make managing your time-series data easier and more efficient.
+TimescaleDB scales PostgreSQL for ingesting and querying vast amounts of live data.
+From the perspective of both use and management, TimescaleDB looks and feels just like PostgreSQL, and can be managed and queried as such.
+However, it provides a wide range of features and optimizations that supercharge your queries - all while keeping the costs down.
 For example, our hybrid row-columnar engine makes queries up to 350x faster, ingests 44% faster, and reduces storage by 95% over RDS.
+Visit [timescale.com](https://www.timescale.com) for details, use cases, customer success stories, and more.

 <table style="width:100%;">
 <thead>